Ziggy Hood

-Evander "Ziggy" Hood (born February 16, 1987) is a former American football defensive tackle.
-He played college football at Missouri, and was drafted by the Pittsburgh Steelers in the first round (32nd overall) of the 2009 NFL Draft.
-Hood has also played for the Jacksonville Jaguars, Chicago Bears, Washington Redskins, Miami Dolphins, and New Orleans Saints.
+Evander Ja Mel "Ziggy" Hood (born February 16, 1987) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Missouri Tigers, and was selected by the Pittsburgh Steelers in the first round (32nd overall) of the 2009 NFL draft.
+Hood was also a member of the Jacksonville Jaguars, Chicago Bears, Washington Redskins, Miami Dolphins, and New Orleans Saints.

-Early years
+Early life

 Hood attended Palo Duro High School in Amarillo, Texas, where he was a two-sport star in both football and track.
 In high school football, he earned All-District honors his junior and senior seasons.
 As a junior, he made 76 tackles, including 5.0 sacks and returned an interception for a touchdown.
 As a senior, he was named 3-4A Defensive Player of the Year after making 93 tackles, including 13.0 sacks, and scoring three defensive touchdowns.

 In track and field, Hood was one of the states top performers in the throwing events.
 He got top-throws of 15.50 meters (50 ft 8in) in the shot put and 50.55 meters (165 ft 7in) in the discus throw.